crowdsecurity/cs-cloudflare-bouncer/README.md

  - Logs are in `/var/log/cs-cloudflare-bouncer.log`
  - You can view/interact directly in the ban list either with `cscli`
- - Service can be started/stopped with `systemctl start/stop cs-cloudfare-bouncer`
+ - Service can be started/stopped with `systemctl start/stop cs-cloudflare-bouncer`